-Rick & Morty Season 3 Production Delayed: Will This Be The Show’s Last Season?
+‘Rick & Morty’ Season 3 Production Delayed: Will This Be The Show’s Last Season?

-Rick and Morty Season 3 was expected to debut in late 2016 but as time goes on, there is still no news regarding when exactly will the third season be released.
-But what is known for now that the series’ creator, Dan Harmon provided details revealing why the new episodes took so long.
+Rick and Morty Season 3 was expected to debut in late 2016 but as time goes on, there is still no news regarding when exactly the third season will be released.
+But what is known for now is that the series’ creator, Dan Harmon, provided details revealing why the new episodes took so long.

-For those of you who have not yet had a chance to see Rick and Morty, here’s a very brief summary: Rick Sanchez, a mad scientist, spunky, drunk and space smuggler, along with his fourteen-year-old grandson Morty Smith, are involved in all sorts of follies throughout space, other planets, and other alternative realities.
-Each chapter takes about 22 minutes.
+For those of you who have not yet had a chance to see Rick and Morty, here’s a very brief summary: Rick Sanchez, a mad scientist, spunky, drunk and space smuggler, along with his 14-year-old grandson Morty Smith, is involved in all sorts of follies throughout space, other planets, and other alternative realities.
+Each chapter is about 22 minutes.

 Among black humor, bad words, clever plots, phallic structures in each chapter, and not to forget the imminent winks to pop culture and science fiction cradle, Rick and Morty is, without a doubt, the best thing that could happen for fans to watch after Adventure Time.

-This series was created by Dan Harmon, also the creator of NBC’s Community, along with his partner Justin Roiland, who works in Adult Swim (the adult wing of Cartoon Network).
+This series was created by Dan Harmon, also the creator of NBC’s Community, along with his partner Justin Roiland, who works on Adult Swim (the adult wing of Cartoon Network).
 The two introduced Rick and Morty’s first season to the world in 2013.
 Given its surge in popularity, the show featured the second season in 2015 and promised the third in 2016.

 Sadly, the third season never dawned.
 Critics and fans have waited anxiously but still, there seems to be no definitive news regarding the show’s third season until Harmon made things clear.
 He said that the delay is partly because how difficult it is to write scripts with Roiland without igniting endlessly repeated discussions.

 The creator of the series used his personal twitter account to talk about the premiere of the third season, the fights with his partner and the future of the series.”We have fights all the time and then we have fights why we’re having fights,” Dan explained.
-Will they overcome their personal obstacles and create the episodes for season three?
+Will they overcome their personal obstacles and create the episodes for Season 3?
 If so, will it be the last season they make together?
 Does this signify the end of Rick and Morty?

 The third season of Rick and Morty is one of the most anticipated of this year.
 Co-creator Dan Harmon took care of the delay of the premiere and explained what is happening.